Fed Chair Powell: Slower economic growth may be needed to conquer stubbornly high inflation

 Last month, Fed officials predicted that they would impose one more interest rate hike before the end of the year, on top of a series of 11 rate increases that have lifted their key rate to about 5.4%, its highest level in 22 years.
 Economists and Wall Street traders expect the central bank to leave rates unchanged when it next meets in about two weeks.

+What it will do after that is less clear.
+In his remarks Thursday, Powell echoed other Fed officials in suggesting that the economy is at a turning point: If growth remains as healthy as it has been since this summer, additional rate hikes could be needed.
+But any sign of weaker growth or hiring could help slow inflation and allow the Fed to keep rates unchanged.

+Beginning in March 2022, the Fed’s inflation fighters have raised their benchmark rate at the fastest pace in four decades.
+Those rate hikes have led to much higher borrowing rates across the economy, tightening the financial pressures on households and companies.

-A string of Fed officials have recently signaled that a rapid increase in longer-term interest rates, including the average 30-year fixed mortgage, which is nearing 8%, will likely cool the economy and help slow inflation.
-That would allow the Fed to stay on hold and observe how growth and inflation evolve in the coming months.
+A string of Fed officials have recently signaled that a rapid increase in longer-term rates, including for the average 30-year fixed mortgage, which is nearing 8%, will likely cool the economy and help slow inflation.
+This would allow the central bank to stay on hold and observe how growth and inflation evolve in the coming months.

-But several recent economic reports have suggested that the economy is growing robustly and that inflation could remain persistently elevated, which could require further Fed action.
+But several recent economic reports have suggested that the economy is still growing robustly and that inflation could remain persistently elevated, which could require further Fed action.

 “Additional evidence of persistently above-trend growth, or that tightness in the labor market is no longer easing,” Powell said, “could put further progress on inflation at risk and could warrant further tightening of monetary policy.”